DavidBrunow/brunow.org/Sources/BrunowOrg/Documentation.docc/Posts/2024/04-21-ci-tooling.md

 our tooling together onto one branch.
 We're also looking into ways to abstract out some of that duplicated work.

-> Note: In reality, our naming at Hilton is not quite this simple at the moment
+> Note: In reality, our naming at my current employer is not quite this simple
-> because I thought it would be useful to have more specific branch naming.
-The
+> at the moment because I thought it would be useful to have more specific
-> branch name we use for Apple platforms is currently
+> branch naming.
+The branch name we use for Apple platforms is currently
 > `apple/xcode14-dangerSwiftLint-dangerSwiftFormat` – I thought that including
 > the capabilities enabled by the branch in the branch name would be useful but
 > it simply made things more complicated while providing no benefit.